-I have started a new project on the harmful practice of skin lightening in black African women.
-Skin lightening has gained a terrifying popularity in some African countries.
+This project is about the harmful practice of skin lightening in black African women.
+Skin lightening has gained terrifying popularity in some African countries.
 Mainly women are chasing beauty standards based on a European model spending huge amounts of money to achieve fairer skin.

-Apart from portraits, I photographed in a beauty salon in downtown Kampala, where Maama Lususu (“mother of beautiful skin”) resides to treat women’s skins.
+I photographed in a beauty salon in downtown Kampala, where Maama Lususu ( “mother of beautiful skin”) resides to treat women’s skins.
 Mercury, Cortisol and Hydrochinon, all of them chemical brightening agents, might result in a fairer skin- but it’s a damaged, unhealthy one.